 1. Contracts must be ratified by appropriate official action of the governing body of each party to the contract as a condition precedent to its entry into force.
 Contracts under \$2,000 require the approval of the agency head or designee; contracts ranging in cost from \$2,000 to under \$100,000 require the approval of the Clerk of the Board of Examiners (BOE), or designee, on behalf of the BOE; and contracts totaling \$100,000 or more require the approval of the Board of Examiners.
 All revenue-generating contracts require approval limits consistent with the dollar thresholds as set forth herein.
 All contracts and amendments with current or former employees require BOE approval regardless of the contract amount.
-A current employee is a person who is an employee of an agency of the State; and a former employee is an employee of any agency of the State at any time within 24 months preceding the contracts with current or former employees.
+A current employee is a person who is an employee of an agency of the State; and a former employee is an employee of any agency of the State at any time within 24 months preceding the commencement date of the proposed contract.
+See SAM 0323 for requirements related to contracts with current or former employees.